Loading NuWatt Energy...

 More personalized service due to smaller customer base.
 May offer additional local incentives.

-The HEAT loan can cover the net cost of your heat pump system after rebates.
-Example: a $20,000 whole-home heat pump system with an $8,500 Mass Save rebate leaves $11,500 — financed at 0% over 7 years, that's about $137/month.
-Compare that to a typical home improvement loan at 7-9% APR where the same $11,500 would cost roughly $174-$185/month with thousands in total interest.
+Heads up: the maximum dropped from $50,000 to $25,000 on January 1, 2025.
+The loan can cover the net cost after rebates — a $20,000 whole-home system minus an $8,500 Mass Save rebate leaves $11,500, which at 0% over 84 months is about $136.90/month.
+A typical home improvement loan at 7-9% APR would cost noticeably more per month plus thousands in total interest.

 Income-eligible households receive significantly higher rebates — up to $16,000 for whole-home heat pump installation or up to no-cost turnkey service pathways for qualifying homes, compared with the $8,500 standard whole-home cap.
 You qualify if your household income falls within Mass Save enhanced incentive thresholds, which vary by household size and utility sponsor.
 Contact Mass Save at 866-527-7283 to check eligibility before signing a heat pump contract.